Book a Free Consultation

 How Much Value Does Remodeling a Kitchen Add to Your Property?

-The question of kitchen remodel ROI comes up in almost every initial client conversation I have in Scottsdale.
+The question of kitchen remodel ROI comes up in almost every initial client conversation I have in Scottsdale as a luxury interior designer as a luxury interior designer.
 Homeowners want to know whether the investment will come back to them when they sell, and that is a completely reasonable question when you are considering spending $150,000 or $400,000 on a single room.
 The honest answer is: it depends significantly on quality of execution and on how the kitchen compares to buyer expectations at your specific price point.
 In the luxury segment of the Scottsdale and Paradise Valley market, a kitchen that is outdated relative to what buyers expect is not a neutral factor.
 It is a meaningful liability.

 I have completed kitchen renovations across the Phoenix metro at a wide range of investment levels, and the pattern I have seen consistently is that a well-executed renovation returns strong value, and a poorly executed renovation returns much less than expected.
 The kitchen is the room that sophisticated buyers evaluate most carefully.
 They know what it costs to redo it if they have to, and they price that cost directly into their offer.